marcus-grant/infra/collections/dotfiles/roles/ssh/README.md

 #### Keys for `ssh_config_custom_entries` Dictionaries

+These are the keys for the dictionaries in the list `ssh_config_custom_entries`.
+The only **required** key is `name` which is the name of the host, according to the SSH config, ie the name you give with the SSH command.
+The `url` key is the hostname of the host, ie the name you give with the ping command.
+When `url` is not defined, it defaults to the `name` key.

 | Variable | Default      | Choices | Comments                                  |
 | -------- | ------------ | ------- | ----------------------------------------- |
 | name     | **N/A**      | str     | **Required**, name of host, see `url`     |